tytydraco/yessleep/out/Ive_been_struggling_to_stay_awake_over_the_last_few_weeks_I_visited_a_therapist_Apparently_Ive_been_going_to_a_class_I_dont_remember_taking.md

 This thing was a bulging pulpy mess of veins and grey matter.
 Dr. Oak held it up, tracing the thing with the tip of her finger.
 “This is not what I want,” she said.
 “Do you see this, here?” she stabbed at the girl’s brain, and I was half aware that I had just thrown up all over myself.
 I barely felt it, only following her pointer finger, swallowing another mouthful of vomit.
 There were black streaks spiderwebbing through pinkish matter, tendrils of pooling darkness enveloping what had been healthy pink tissue.

 “This is poison.”
-Dr Oak spat, dropping the thing on the ground and straightening up.
+Dr. Oak spat, dropping the thing on the ground and straightening up.
 “It is a failure of what should have been a pyrokinetic.”

 She stabbed at the other bodies, her lip curling.
 “A shapeshifter.”
 Dr. Oak pointed to the one furthest away.
 I could see pieces of his skull clinging to his sweater.
 “Psychokinesis.”
 She situated herself in front of Rowan.